Assets test

 What are unrealisable assets?

-If you have substantial assets you may receive a reduced rate of pension, or no pension at all under the assets test.
-Where those assets produce little or no income, and cannot reasonably be expected to be sold or borrowed against to produce income, they may be regarded as being unrealisable assets.
-If you have unrealisable assets and are receiving a reduced or nil rate of pension, you may be entitled to receive a rate of pension under the financial hardship provisions.
+If you have substantial assets you may receive a reduced rate of pension, or no pension at all.
+If those assets produce little or no income, and you cannot reasonably be expected to sell or borrow against them to produce income, they may be regarded as unrealisable assets.
+If you have unrealisable assets that reduce your rate of pension, you may request for the value of some assets to be disregarded under the financial hardship provisions.
 For more information on the financial hardship provisions please see Ask us not to count some assets in assets test.

 Back to top